Cat Dental Cleaning Tips and FAQs

 Posted on September 12, 2018 under Cat Articles

 By Dr. Tracy McFarland, a veterinarian and writer for Pets Best Pet Health Insurance, a cat health insurance agency.

-While most cats can safely undergo the general anesthesia required for a thorough oral exam, intra-oral dental radiographs (x-rays), subgingival scaling, cleaning, polishing and any necessary extractions that go into a complete dental procedure, your veterinarian needs to perform a complete physical exam, and ideally, pre-anesthetic laboratory tests, to ensure that he or she has all the information necessary to select an appropriate anesthetic protocol.
-Pain management also has to be considered.
+Anesthesia is required for a thorough oral exam, intra-oral dental radiographs (x-rays), sub-gingival scaling, cleaning, polishing and any necessary extractions.
+Most cats can safely undergo the general anesthesia but your veterinarian should perform a complete physical exam, and ideally, pre-anesthetic laboratory tests, to ensure that he or she has all the information necessary to select an appropriate anesthetic protocol.
+Pain management must also be considered.

 As you can see a cat’s dental procedure requires a team of professionals and advanced equipment to do the job right.
 Please ask your veterinarian these important questions.

 Get a Quick, Free Quote Online